iMiracle/TH-SwipeToDismiss/README.md

 ====================================

 A mini-library/sample code that shows how to make a `ListView` support the swipe-to-dismiss Android UI pattern with feedback.
-Check out the [demo app](https://play.google.com/store/apps/details?id=com.thbs.swipetodismiss) to see how it works.

 ![alt text](https://raw.github.com/torryharris/TH-SwipeToDismiss/master/TH-SwipeToDismiss.gif "")